 Tower fan vs. window air conditioner: Which should you buy?

-If you really want to ramp up the efficiency of either an window air conditioner or a tower fan, use them together.
-Putting a tower fan in front of your window AC can help push the cold air farther so you get the most cooling.
-On a 98-degree August day, both factors might be sacrificed to your need for a cool night's sleep.
+If you need to ramp up the efficiency of either your window air conditioner or tower fan, then we’d suggest combining their strengths together.
+The setup we would recommend would be a tower fan in front of your window AC, which can help push the cold air farther away for top-tier cooling.